Blog

 7. Warning that swimming or diving with cetaceans, or any other activity involving entering the water in the presence of cetaceans, is strictly prohibited.

-3. If the engine has been turned off, restart it only after clearly verifying that the cetacean is at least 50 meters from the vessel and on the surface.
-4. Remaining with any group of cetaceans for more than 30 minutes, even while respecting the indicated distances.
+3. If the engine is off, restart it only after clearly verifying that the cetacean is at least 50 meters from the vessel and on the surface.

-5. If it is a single individual or a mother with calf, exceeding the time limit by more than 15 minutes and approaching within 100 meters.
+5. If it is a single person or a mother with her calf, exceeding the time limit by more than 15 minutes and approaching within 100 meters.
 In the case of whales or other cetaceans longer than 5 meters, approaching within 150 meters.
 The cases considered in Article 8 of these Regulations are excepted.

 7. Feeding any type of food to any species of cetacean.